 .1 No more than three (3) members of any Club Member or Affiliated Group Member shall serve on the Board of Directors at any time.
 This limitation shall be applied separately as to Athlete Members and other Individual Members.

-.2 Notwithstanding anything in these Bylaws to the contrary, no employee of the LSC may serve as a voting member of the Board of Directors. [effective 1-1-2016]
+.2 Notwithstanding anything in these Bylaws to the contrary, no employee of the LSC may serve as a voting member of the Board of Directors.

 605.5 VOICE AND VOTING RIGHTS OF BOARD MEMBERS - The voice and voting rights of Board Members and Individual Members shall be as follows: